-10.6.1 CONSTRUCTION WASTE 10.6.1.1 A preconstruction waste management plan is created prior to any construction or demolition activities.
+10.6.1 CONSTRUCTION WASTE

+10.6.1.1 A preconstruction waste management plan is created prior to any construction or demolition activities.
 This plan describes the project team's strategy for reducing construction waste and diverting materials from landfilling via reuse or recycling.
-2 points The preconstruction waste management plan will include: The strategies planned for construction waste reduction, salvaging, recycling, returning to supplier/manufacturer, or other methods for diverting waste from landfill; The facility, hauler, or service provider that will handle each material being diverted; Whether construction and demolition materials will be separated on-site or commingled; The name and contact information for the person(s) responsible for developing and implementing the waste management plan; Reporting and record keeping provisions; Target construction waste rate per 10.6.1.3 below; and Target waste diversion rate.
-10.6.1.2 A final waste management summary report is completed after construction documenting the results of the implementation of the preconstruction waste management plan, including: The weight or volume of the total quantity of construction and demolition waste; The calculated construction waste per unit area for the project (see 10.6.1.3 below); The weight or volume of the major categories of materials that were reused or recycled; The reuse/recycling rate for each major category of waste material; The overall reuse/recycling rate for the project; 1 point

-- A description of whether materials are managed through source separation or comingling; - Copies of receipts and invoices used to track the progress of the waste management effort; - A statement that describes if a waste recycling facility was used whether it was certified by a government or nongovernment organization; - The organization and contact information of the author of the waste management summary report and the name and contact information of the person(s) at the off-site recycling facility (or facilities) responsible for data collection and reporting.
+2 points The preconstruction waste management plan will include: • The strategies planned for construction waste reduction, salvaging, recycling, returning to supplier/manufacturer, or other methods for diverting waste from landfill; The facility, hauler, or service provider that will handle each material being diverted; Whether construction and demolition materials will be separated on-site or commingled; • The name and contact information for the person(s) responsible for developing and implementing the waste management plan; Reporting and record keeping provisions; • Target construction waste rate per 10.6.1.3 below; and Target waste diversion rate.
+10.6.1.2 A final waste management summary report is completed 1 point after construction documenting the results of the implementation of the preconstruction waste management plan, including: The weight or volume of the total quantity of construction and demolition waste; The calculated construction waste per unit area for the project (see 10.6.1.3 below); • The weight or volume of hazardous waste generated, if any; • The weight or volume of the major categories of materials that were reused or recycled; The reuse/recycling rate for each major category of waste material; • The overall reuse /recycling rate for the project; • A description of whether materials are managed through source separation or comingling; Copies of receipts and invoices used to track the progress of the waste management effort; A statement that describes if a waste recycling facility was used whether it was certified by a government or non- government organization;